Casters on the Garden Tower® 2 Vertical Planting System: Supporters Have Great Solutions

 The treated plywood will be absolutely fine for a LONG, long time—years and years—especially if it is painted with something like Rustoleum.
 The main danger point is not the top, however, it is the cut edges.
 As I mentioned in an earlier post, I am solving this by running caulk around the edge to seal it to the dolly ring.
 This will prevent water from getting to the edges, where it wicks in and wreaks havoc.
 The additional issue (with treated plywood) is that it needs to be dry when any freezing takes place, as that will expand the layers and then degrade the lamination.

-I would strongly recommend that anyone who is using this set up outside—in other words, most everyone—paint the treated plywood deck with a weather resistant paint and not caulk around the rim like I am.
-Because I am using it indoors, my main goal was to prevent overflows from hitting the floor of my mud room.
-When working outside, I should think the main point of the plywood would be to support the GT2 and that drainage around the edge would be optimal to prevent deterioration of the plywood.”
+I would strongly recommend that anyone who is using this set up outside to paint the treated plywood deck with a weather-resistant paint and not caulk around the rim like I am.
+Because I am using it indoors, my main goal is to prevent overflows from hitting the floor of my mudroom.
+When working outside, I should think the main point of the plywood would be to support the Garden Tower® 2 vertical planting system and that drainage around the edge would be optimal to prevent deterioration of the plywood.”

 Duane Benson sent us this great DIY option to us: “My landlord requires any planters be movable.
-So I began planning on how to put wheels on my GT2 before it ever arrived.
+So I began planning to put wheels on my Garden Tower® 2 planting system before it ever arrived.
 Using a barrel dolly never even occurred to me.
 So I proceeded to do my own dolly concept.
 A barrel dolly would have been easier, but would not have had the size, quality or locking ability of the wheels I have.

 Looking at the feet, I felt it was designed to rest the entire foot on a solid surface, not just a caster carrying the weight.
-Even though on the website I saw a suggestion a caster cold be inserted, I decided a rigid dolly with platforms to support the entire foot of the tower would be the solution I was after and what it really needed.
+Even though on the website I saw a suggestion that a caster cold be inserted, I decided a rigid dolly with platforms to support the entire foot of the tower would be what it really needed.
 The tower would be bolted to the dolly.
 I wanted a large wheel diameter so I could move the tower from the back patio after the growing season, to the garage for the winter without catching on cement seams and handling a transition from grass to cement.

 I ordered three high-quality, fully-locking 5 inch casters made of polyolefin, so they won’t develop a flat spot sitting in one place long term like rubber and other plastics and soft casters do.
 Fully locking makes the GT2 very secure when parked and braked.
 The fully-locking caster locks both the wheel, and swivel.
 I got the casters from Caster City They cost me $47.50 shipped.